matteoventali/EzParking/booklets/scrum/sprints.md

 ---

 ## 2nd Sprint - Account managment
-> Enable users to create and manage their accounts, while providing the admin with basic visibility.
+> Enable users to create and manage their accounts.

 **Involved user stories:**